dotnet/iot/src/devices/Nmea0183/README.md

 _router.AddEndPoint(_clockSynchronizer);
 _router.AddEndPoint(_udpServer);

-// When using the router, only its `OnNewSequence` event should be used for local processing.
+// When using the router, only the router's `OnNewSequence` event should be used for local processing.
 // This is known as the "local" sink.
 _router.OnNewSequence += ParserOnNewSequence;
 foreach (var rule in ConstructRules())